feklee/MultiTrans/README.md

       + Communication with four peers: 3 kbit/s

     Bi-directional data rates are a little less than half of the above rates in each direction.
-See the *stress test* example:
+See the *stress test* example, which is runs on a setup of five Arduino Pro Mini’s:

     ![Photo of board for testing][2]